einarwh/experiments-in-powerblog/content/blog-posts/enumerating-enumerables.md

 Posted: May 7, 2011

-You know when you’re iterating over some **IEnumerable**, and you need to associate the items in the **IEnumerable** with a sequence number?
+You know when you're iterating over some **IEnumerable**, and you need to associate the items in the **IEnumerable** with a sequence number?

 In Python, you could do this:

 ![Python solution for indexed enumeration.](/images/python-enumerate-shell.png)

-In C#, however, you’re forced to do something like this:
+In C#, however, you're forced to do something like this:

 ```csharp
 var items = new [] { "zero", "one", "two" };